 In the major ancient civilisations, the lives of women were generally restricted to more traditional roles.
 Yet there were some who broke with tradition, both at home and on the battlefield.

-Here are 10 of history’s fiercest warriors who not only had to face their enemies, but also the strict gender roles of their day.
+Here are 10 of history’s fiercest female warriors who not only had to face their enemies, but also the strict gender roles of their day.

 1. Fu Hao (d. c.
 1200 BC)

 Lady Fu Hao was one of the 60 wives of Emperor Wu Ding of ancient China’s Shang Dynasty.
 She broke with tradition by serving as both a high priestess and military general.
-According to inscriptions on oracle bones from the time, Fu Hao led many military campaigns, commanded 13,000 soldiers and was considered the most powerful military leader of her time.
+According to inscriptions on oracle bones from the time, Fu Hao led many military campaigns, commanded 13,000 soldiers and was considered the most powerful military leaders of her time.

 2. Tomyris (fl.
 530 BC)